IBM/kube101/workshop/Lab3/README.md

   type: LoadBalancer
 ```

-### Services
+### Setting up routes

-The above configuration creates a Service resource named "guestbook."
+The above configuration creates a Service resource named `guestbook`.
 A Service
 creates a network path for incoming traffic to your running
 application.
 In this case, we are setting up a route from port 3000 on the
 cluster to the "http-server" port on our app, which is port 3000 per the